 There is some controversy surrounding the relationship between nutrition and acne.
 The traditional view is that diet can neither cause nor cure acne, and in my opinion this is accurate.
 However, that is not to say that diet has no effect on acne at all.
 There is clinical research evidencing that vitamins A and D have an important role to play in the behaviour of keratin and that fatty acids have an effect on skin conditions.
 Omega-3 and omega-6 imbalances are also commonly accepted to aggravate inflammation.
 Vitamin E is also thought to be a useful tool for inhibiting inflammation.
 Studies appear to suggest that people who drink a lot (ie, more than a pint, or half a litre a day) of cow’s milk, and people who eat a lot of foods with a high glycemic index, such as sugar, or white flour, have worse acne than those who don’t, but these are suggestions from a number of trials, rather than concrete facts.

-So, while there’s no research exposing a specific causal link between diet and acne, it would be foolhardy to write off the effect of nutrition completely.
+Nutrition of course impacts our overall health and wellbeing, so it would be foolhardy to write off the effect of nutrition completely.
 Put it this way: I definitely wouldn’t indulge in unhealthy foods if I had acne.
-Concentrate on eating the sort of food groups that you know to be healthy – plenty of fresh vegetables, enough protein, healthy fats, wholegrains — and see whether it has any effect on your skin.
-Look for foods that boost your levels of vitamins A, D and E, and make changes to get some more omega-3 in your life, whether through supplements or diet changes.
+Concentrate on eating the sort of food groups that you know to be healthy – plenty of fresh vegetables, enough protein, healthy fats, wholegrains and see whether it has any effect on your skin.
+Look for foods that boost your levels of vitamins A, D and E and make changes to get some more omega-3 in your life, whether through supplements or diet changes.
 Anecdotally, people have found that cutting out foods, for example milk or sugar, has worked wonders on their acne, so why not give that a try and see whether it works for you?

 Heat and Friction

-This is the cause of a specific type of acne called acne mechanica and occurs when something (usually clothing) is tight against the skin and rubs against it.
+This is the cause of a specific type of acne called acne mechanica and occurs when something (usually clothing, or more recently face masks) is tight against the skin and rubs against it.
 This heat and friction leads to blockages within the pores, resulting in comedones, papules and pustules.

 Is acne caused by hormones?